|Course Length:||3-4.5 Years Part-Time|

 Who will be teaching me?

-You will also be taught by associate tutors from primary and secondary care, neurology, paramedic practice, biological sciences and other areas of senior healthcare management.
+You will also be taught by associate tutors from primary and secondary care, neurology, paramedic practice, biological sciences and areas of senior healthcare management.

 A Great Study Environment